yclas/documentation/content-localization.md

 ## Currency Converter Widget

+Give users the option to [select a different currency](//docs.yclas.com/choose-currency/) to sell their ads.

 Create a [Currency Converter Widget](//docs.yclas.com/currency-converter-widget/) to let your website's users and visitors convert the prices to their local curreny.

 ## Interactive Map